glueckkanja/MyWorkID/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Affected Version**
+**Affected version**
-The version of myWorkId where this problem occures.
+The version of MyWorkId where this problem occurs.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.